 Rhijnauwenselaan 14, Bunnik

 With a mysterious history that involves medieval knights, family feuds and a centuries-old unsolved murder case, this 13th-century castle, with its distinctive round turret and moat lake, now enjoys a more peaceful life as a luxurious boutique hotel.
 It’s set amidst lush grounds in the heart of the Utrechtse Heuvelrug.
-Rooms vary in price and style; book your stay to find out more.
+Rooms vary in price and style.
 Langbroekerdijk 10, Driebergen

 Kasteel De Vanenburg